fdebras/MCMC_atmo/README.md

 # MCMC_atmo
-Emcee based code to study planetary atmospheres.
+Parallel emcee-based code to study planetary atmospheres.

+Python modules needed: dill, schwimmbad, emcee, json, runpy, numpy, corner,  mpi4py, lmfit.
 Thus far, the models are based on petitRADTRANS (https://petitradtrans.readthedocs.io/en/latest/index.html)

-Python module needed: dill, schwimmbad, emcee, json, runpy, numpy, corner,  mpi4py, lmfit.

 The code creates a posterior class for every walker of the MCMC algorithm, that contains a model, a prior and a likelihood.